Riley Elementary School

 - Our teaching staff is highly qualified.

-- Our School Improvement Plan focuses on effective planning of the Utah core, regular assessment of Utah core standards, and targeted support for English Language Learners (our population is approximately 50% ELL).
+- Our School Improvement Plan focuses on effective planning of the Utah core, regular assessment of Utah core standards, and targeted support for English Language Learners (approximately 50% of our student population).

-- We offer a pre-k program and three full-day kindergarten classes.
+- We offer a pre-kindergarten program and three full-day kindergarten classes.

 - We participate in the Fresh Fruits and Vegetables program.